jwplayer/jwplayer-sdk-documentation/ios-3.x.x/docs/index.md

 ## Requirements

 ### General
-* JW Player Enterprise or Developer license
+* JW Player [Enterprise](https://www.jwplayer.com/pricing/?utm_source=developer&utm_medium=CTA&utm_campaign=Developer%20Nav%20Upgrade/) or [Developer](https://developer.jwplayer.com/sign-up/) license
 * iOS version 9.0+

 ### Plugin support

 Each version of this SDK has been built to work with a specific plugin version.
-Use the following table to ensure that you are referencing the correct plugin version in your Podfile.
+Use the following table to ensure that you are referencing the correct plugin version in your app.

 | JW Player iOS SDK | FreeWheel SDK | Google Cast SDK | Google IMA SDK |
 | --- | --- | --- | --- |